-- Demonstrate expertise in history and physical exam skill for seriously ill and dying patients.
+- Demonstrated expertise in history and physical exam skill for seriously ill and dying patients.

-- Demonstrate expertise in eliciting patient and family caregiver emotional, social and spiritual concerns.
+- Demonstrated expertise in eliciting patient and family caregiver emotional, social and spiritual concerns.

 - Apply prognostic information to common terminal illnesses, including but not limited to advanced cancer, COPD, heart failure, cirrhosis, renal failure, Alzheimer’s and other dementias.